Transforming the Ultimate

 Vital to the above growth process is the ability to:

 * Confidently connect the dots of cause and effect through

 * Truly understand how deeply interconnected everything is

-to make whatever strategic shifts we want, small or large, to maximize quality of life for ourselves and the people we care
+the capacity to make whatever strategic shifts we want, small or large, to maximize quality of life for ourselves and the

 * Be empowered with new wisdom that leads to informed and transformative action